Art Haege: Coaching career

-Haege also stated that he was displeased with the actions of the fans, whom he said were only interested in the amount of wins the team had: "You've got people who stand up in the bleachers, frothing at the mouth, screaming at the kids and the coaches.
+Haege also stated that he was displeased with the actions of the fans, who he said were only interested in the number of wins the team had: "You've got people who stand up in the bleachers, frothing at the mouth, screaming at the kids and the coaches.
 I've just never run into anything like that."
 He additionally said that at Assumption, for the first time during his coaching career, he began receiving attack letters from the fans.
 Each of these things Haege said contributed to his decision to leave the school.

-Haege accepted a position as offensive coordinator at Vermilion Community College in 1985, and served in the position through 1987.
+Accepting a position as offensive coordinator at Vermilion Community College in 1985, Haege served in the position through 1987.
 It was his 14th career coaching job.
 In his second season, he helped them win the state championship for the first time in team history.
-After three seasons at Vermilion, Haege became the linebackers coach at Drake, as well as the head coach of a team in England, listed in conflicting sources as the London Monarchs (of the Budweiser League) or the Heathrow Jets.
-He served in both these positions for only one season, and in England led his team to an 11–0 record.
+After three seasons at Vermilion, Haege became the linebackers coach at Drake, as well as the head coach of the Heathrow Jets in England,BAFA National Leagues.
+He served in both the positions for only one season, and in England led his Jets team to an 10–0 record in the 1988 regular season to win the conference title.
+The Jets then lost in the premier league playoffs quarterfinals 54–34 to the London Capitals.

 Haege followed Drake coach Bill Charles to Westmar University in 1989 as defensive coordinator.
-As Westmar was an National Association of Intercollegiate Athletics (NAIA) program, this meant that Haege had now coached at all collegiate levels of football: NCAA Division I at Wisconsin; NCAA Division II at Northern Michigan; NCAA Division III at Drake; NAIA at Westmar; and NJCAA with Hibbing and Vermilion.
+As Westmar was an National Association of Intercollegiate Athletics (NAIA) program, this meant that Haege had now coached at every collegiate level that exists in football: NCAA Division I at Wisconsin; NCAA Division II at Northern Michigan; NCAA Division III at Drake; NAIA at Westmar; and NJCAA with Hibbing and Vermilion.
 He was able to recruit two of his players from England to play for Westmar.
 In 1990, he helped them win nine of ten games and have one of the top ten NAIA rushing defenses.
 In 1991, he faced off against Peru State coach Lou Saban, who had signed Haege as a player with the Patriots back in 1960–1961 and who Haege described as "my inspiration, my measuring stick when it comes to the coaching profession."
 He was relieved of his coaching duties following the 1991 season.

 Haege joined Saban in 1994 as defensive line coach and defensive coordinator for the Milwaukee Mustangs of the Arena Football League (AFL).
 During the season, he accepted a position to become a line coach (sources disagree on offensive line versus defensive line) for the Shreveport Pirates of the Canadian Football League (CFL), although he later decided against this and returned with Milwaukee.
 Following the fourth game of the 1994 Arena Football League season, Haege was named interim head coach.
 He served as head coach for the final eight games of the season, losing all of them.